- 1 MEDICINAL PROPERTIES OF CARDAMOM

 The fragrance of this aromatic spice has a tonic effect of the digestive system

 Modern studies have shown that this plant increases trypsin activity.
 Trypsin is a substance (an enzyme) that helps in the digestive process.
-By stimulating effect, cardamom promotes better digestion of food in the stomach.
+By stimulating effect, cardamom promotes better digestion of food.

 It is recommended for people with problems with digestion, for example after eating.
 This is a traditional habit in Arab countries, where a few seeds of cardamom are generally served along with desserts and coffee.